CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/baseline-and-comparison-framework.md

 configurations on Morello.

-In addition, measurements in this report are made on an FPGA-adapted implementation of Morello, with two variants used:
+In addition, measurements in this report are made on an FPGA-adapted implementation of Morello, with three variants used:

 * **Baseline Morello design** modeled on the shipped Morello SoC.
 * **Modified Morello design with data-dependent exception fix** correcting a microarchitectural issue with exception delivery (see below for details).
+* **Modified Morello design with data-dependent exception fix and increased store queue size** expanding the store queue sizes to address increased queue pressure due to the presence of capability stores, on top of the above modified design.

 In general, third parties will only have access to unmodified Morello SoCs.
 However, they should see similar results to those we describe for the baseline